Theshaho/nexus-cli/README.md

 ![Screenshot 2024-12-09 223715](https://github.com/user-attachments/assets/e1221bba-87c8-4eb4-af61-2a9a245d03fc)

-1.Link to Web Account (Recommended)
+1. Link to Web Account (Recommended)

 Get your ID from beta.nexus.xyz (it can be found in the left corner of the dashboard )left and then enter it when prompted your CLI contributions will sync with your web account.